In this guide

 - Politics: Electoral results, parliamentary decisions, ministerial appointments

-- Entertainment: Ceremony honours, theatrical revenue forecasts
+- Entertainment: Ceremony recipients, theatrical revenue figures

 PolyGram: Prediction Markets Inside Telegram

-Explore active markets via PolyGram →
+Explore current markets via PolyGram →

 Getting Started: Your First Prediction Market Trade

-- Launch PolyGram through Telegram and authenticate your profile
+- Launch PolyGram through Telegram and authenticate

 - Examine available markets and identify an outcome matching your perspective